MattDierick/RTD-NGINX-App-Protect-UDF/source/class3/module2/module2.rst

    :scale: 40%

-When pipeline is finished to execute, make a test with ``Chrome`` and the bookmark ``Arcadia NAP Docker``
+When the pipeline is finished executing, perform a browser test within ``Chrome`` using the ``Arcadia NAP Docker`` bookmark

 .. note :: Congrats, you deployed ``NGINX Plus`` and ``NAP`` with a CI/CD pipeline.
-You can check the pipelines in the ``GitLab`` if you are interested to see what has been coded behind the scene.
-But it is straight forward as Ansible modules are provided by F5/NGINX.
+You can check the pipelines in ``GitLab`` if you are interested to see what has been coded behind the scenes.
+But it is straight forward as the Ansible modules are provided by F5/NGINX.